 That's the thing about women who are capable of everything.
 We're really good at looking fine.

-What I discovered when everything got stripped back wasn't that I had been doing too much.
-It was that I had been doing it as a fractured version of myself — giving pieces of me to everything and everyone, and never showing up as all of it at once.
+What I eventually figured out wasn't that I'd been doing too much.
+It was that I'd been doing all of it as a fractured version of myself, giving pieces of me to everything and everyone, and never showing up as all of it at once.
+The turning point wasn't dramatic.
+It was quiet.
+It was small moments.
+It was the breadcrumbs that had been lining the path all along.

 I plan my day around my coffee consumption.
 Morning cup, afternoon cup, I'm not picky about the time — I'm just a noticeably better human with one in my hand.